UVU-CS2450-001-Fall2020-Team2/EmpDat/README.md

     - Password: `Ineed2changemypassword!`
 2. On the top bar, click **File > Change Password** and change the super-admin's password to preference
-3. Import previous database of employees
+3. If desired, import previous database of employees
     - On the top bar, click **Import > Employees** and locate the previous CSV database
     - *Note: the database can be converted back into a CSV using the Employee Directory Report*
+4. Consult the User Manual for performing other operations

 ## Development